rorcde/mds20_cohortney/README.md

 #### Convolutional Autoencoder Clustering over Cohortney

-examples of usage DMMHP can be found in src/Cohortney/AE_work_check.ipynb
+examples of usage can be found in src/Cohortney/test_CAE.ipynb

+#### Optimal Transport for Clustering over Cohortney

+example of usage can be found in src/optimal_transport/test_op.ipynb